 We have therapists who specialize in helping children and families heal from trauma, including histories of abuse, neglect, and poor attachment.
 We customize therapy to the unique needs of each child and their history.

-Some of our therapists are trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), a therapy program especially designed to help children and teens heal from sexual abuse and other traumatic experiences.
+Most of our therapists are trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), a therapy program especially designed to help children and teens heal from sexual abuse and other traumatic experiences.
 In TF-CBT, children learn skills for expressing and managing their thoughts and feelings, and have the opportunity to process what happened in a healthy, productive way.
 Parents and caregivers learn how to support their child’s healing and overcome their own feelings about the abuse or trauma.

 For children who have experience long-term trauma, we often incorporate play therapy, family interventions, and attachment-based therapy approaches to help them find the sense of safety and trust, learn to regulate their emotions, and connect with others in healthy ways.